-- ► CISC and RISC - The full names of CISC and RISC. - Examples ISAs of CISC and RISC. - The features of CISC and RISC (slide 50 from the ISA lecture) - CISC vs. RISC - ► CISC has better programmability, smaller code sizes - ► RISC is very easy to implement, thus having fewer transistors and better energy efficiency. - Modern processors mostly use RISC internally. - ► Five stages of ISA implementations: IF, ID, EXE, MEM and WB - And what does each stage do (slide 59 and 69 of the ISA lecture) - ► SIMD instructions, definition and examples - Examples: MMX, SSE, AVX, 3D!Now
+- ► CISC and RISC - The full names of CISC and RISC. - Examples ISAs of CISC and RISC. - The features of CISC and RISC (slide 50 from the ISA lecture) - CISC vs. RISC - CISC has better programmability, smaller code sizes - ► RISC is easier to implement, thus having fewer transistors and better energy efficiency. - Modern processors mostly use RISC internally. - ► SIMD instructions, definition and examples - Examples: MMX, SSE, AVX, 3D!Now